RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ### Step 2: Importing the Leaflet.js Library and MapBox.js Plug-In

 The first order of business should be to rename the file you just opened.
 It will make things a lot easier for me to grade if you use the naming convention I showed in the example.
-Simply do a save as and rename the file to include your name (first, last, both, however).
+Simply do a save as and rename the file to include your name (see class syllabus on Angel for standard naming conventions).
 Now that the file is ready to go, let us take a look at exactly what is going on inside it.

 This file is an HTML file, which means it can contain any mix of HTML markup, JavaScript code, and CSS styling information.
 At the moment, the page contains a combination of HTML and CSS, with a placeholder for some JavaScript.
-Below is a copy of all of the markup and CSS in the file, and just in case anything starts going sideways on you just replace the contents of the file with this and start over.
+Below is a copy of all of the markup and CSS in the file, and just in case anything starts going sideways on you, just replace the contents of the file with this and start over.
 Let's go through the contents (mostly) line by line.

 ```HTML